 8. Start Cutting Costs Now

-Saving $20 to $40 a month is a starting point toward financial safety.
+Saving money each month – even if it’s only $20 to $40 – is a starting point toward financial safety.
 Another step would be to get in touch with a credit counselor from a nonprofit credit counseling agency.
 They have a free service that helps you build on budget based on what is a necessity and worth the money versus what could be labelled as a luxury.

 The reward of staying out of debt leads to better housing, access to education, and down the road, maybe some of the luxuries you cut out.
 If you still feel like you are drowning in debt or can’t make ends meet consider speaking with a credit counselor from InCharge Debt Solutions who can help you create a budget and eliminate debt.